 Stirling Council had a problem.
-The A811 road between Stirling and Loch Lomond, Scotland, was suffering from too many speeding drivers breaking the 30mph speed limit on the stretch of tarmac around Arnprior, a small village.
+The A811 road between Stirling and Loch Lomond, Scotland, was overrun with speeding drivers breaking the 30 mph limit on the stretch of tarmac around Arnprior, a small village.

-In an April 2013 meeting of the local council, the issue of traffic calming measures was debated.
+During an April 2013 meeting of the local council, the issue of traffic calming measures was debated.
 “Road markings plus additional traffic calming measures” were proposed near Arnprior.
-But what appeared on the road a few weeks ago was a surprise to residents.
+Sounds reasonable enough, right?

 That's what Arnprior residents thought, until they viewed the resulting markings separating the route's two lanes.
-Rather than straight, even lines demarcating the direction of traffic, residents and drivers on the A811 were presented with wiggly white lines that veered from side to side.
+Rather than straight, even lines demarcating the direction of traffic, residents and drivers on the A811 were greeted by wiggly white lines that veered from side to side.
 The wavy markings weren't a mistake—they were deliberately painted that way in an attempt to slow down speeders.

 Councillor Danny Gibson told The Daily Record, a Scottish newspaper, that “the center line markings are complemented by red road markings at the side.
 The combination influences driver behavior and encourages a reduction in vehicle speed.
 We have not been contacted by any local residents or road users to express any concerns about these markings.”

-Local residents did complain to the press, though.
-One opposition councillor said that the cost of painting the lines wonky, rather than straight, was 50 percent higher than normal.
+Local residents did complain to the press, though, and one opposition councillor said that the cost of painting the lines wonky, rather than straight, was 50 percent higher than normal.

 The aim is to trick drivers into thinking that the road surface is uneven, and that they should slow down.
 But the optical illusion seems less than convincing.

-Of course, the problem now is that Stirling Council’s illusion has been exposed.
-The road passing through Arnprior isn’t in fact bumpy, it’s just wiggly.
-Then again, we’re not wholly convinced anyone was really fooled in the first place.
+All of the resulting negative publicity, however, caused a new problem: Stirling Council’s illusion has been exposed.
+The road passing through Arnprior was revealed to not be bumpy at all—just wiggly.
+(Then again, we’re not wholly convinced anyone was really fooled in the first place.)

-What’s more, the road markings intended to reduce speed and increase safety may in fact have the opposite effect.
-The strange paintwork has drawn the world’s attention, and has become something of a tourist attraction.
-Drivers’ attentions may be on the road, but not on the other cars passing by.
+What’s more, the road markings intended to reduce speed and increase safety may in fact have had the opposite effect.
+The strange paintwork drew the world’s attention, and became something of a tourist attraction.